savevsgames/Medical_RAG_Vector_Uploader/SUPABASE_CONFIG.md

 - **Slow similarity search**: Ensure vector index is created and statistics are updated
 - **Slow user queries**: Ensure user_id indexes are present

+### Monitoring Issues

+- **Status not updating**: Check auto-refresh toggle and network connectivity
+- **Logs not showing**: Verify container is active and endpoints are reachable
+- **Test failures**: Use detailed error messages to identify specific issues

 ## API Integration Examples